-Easy jambalaya recipe made on the stove top with chicken thighs and sausage.
-This classic recipe is very customizable and easy enough for a busy weeknight dinner!
+Easy recipe for chicken thigh and sausage jambalaya made on the stove top.
+This simple recipe is very customizable and easy enough for a busy weeknight dinner!
+Recipe can be made in slow cooker too.

 One thing I love about Texas Cooking, is the influence surrounding areas have on the cuisine.
 The further east you get, the more Cajun and Louisiana influence there will be in the food.